point85/OEE-Designer/README.md

 Hibernate and JPA abstract-away database specific aspects of inserting, updating, reading and deleting records in the tables.
 The API is designed to work with any relational database supported by Hibernate.

 ## What's New
-Version 3.10.0 allows a resolver script to be attached to any physical model entity, not just to equipment.
-This release also implements an HTTP client for GET and POST requests.
-An example for an Arduino UNO WiFi is included in the User Guide.
-Please see the Release Notes.txt file for release history.
+Version 3.10.1 is a maintenance release.
+Please see the Release Notes.txt file for release history and additional details.

 ## Getting Started
 The desktop applications are packaged in the oee-<version>.zip file in the latest Git release link at https://github.com/point85/OEE-Designer/releases.
 Download the oee-<version>.zip file and expand the archive into a folder of your choice.
 Next, download the Point85 OEE Getting Started Guide and follow instructions in that document.
 Additional information may be found in the Point85 OEE User Guide.